fixturejs/fixture/README.md

 Definitions may contain any of the standard [methods](#instance-methods) and [properties](#instance-properties) inherent to `Fixture` instances, but they _must_ contain a unique name and _at least one_ of the following methods: _attach_, _detach_, _use_ or _verify_.
 Names may be [namespaced](http://en.wikipedia.org/wiki/Namespace) to prevent same-name collisions by placing a period (".") at the end of the name followed by a personal identifier, such as: `foo.myfoo`.

+## Contributing

+Install developer dependencies with [npm](https://www.npmjs.org/) by running `npm install && npm install -g grunt-cli`.
+Run tasks with [Grunt](http://gruntjs.com/) (see the [Gruntfile](https://raw.githubusercontent.com/fixturejs/fixture/master/Gruntfile.js) for a full list of tasks).
+For example, to generate a build, run `grunt build`.
+Please follow the coding conventions already in place.
+Using [EditorConfig](http://editorconfig.org/) is highly encouraged.

 ## License